AcademySoftwareFoundation/OpenImageIO/docs/ROADMAP.md

 - [ ] [#4160](https://github.com/AcademySoftwareFoundation/OpenImageIO/issues/4160)
   Using named keyword/value lists more extensively in imagebufalgo.h

+- [ ] Deprecate as much as possible of the old printf-style string formatting we use internally, instead using the fmt/std::format style everywhere.
+This includes changing Strutil::format to alias to Strutil::fmt::format (currently it aliases to Strutil::old::format, which uses printf style).

 - [ ] Remove deprecated API elements

   Hunt for things marked DEPRECATED and try to get rid of them where possible.